microsoftgraph/group-membership-management/README.md

         * *If you see an error task `mspremier.BuildQualityChecks.QualityChecks-task.BuildQualityChecks` is missing, install it from [here](https://marketplace.visualstudio.com/items?itemName=mspremier.BuildQualityChecks&ssr=false&referrer=https%3A%2F%2Fapp.vssps.visualstudio.com%2F#overview)*
         * *If you see an error `no hosted parallelism has been purchased or granted`, please fill out [this](https://aka.ms/azpipelines-parallelism-request) form to request a free parallelism grant*
         * *If you see an error `MissingSubscriptionRegistration`, go to Subscription -> Resource Providers and register the missing provider*

+    Note: For testing purposes, "`<SolutionAbbreviation>`-serviceconnection-`<EnvironmentAbbreviation>`" must be assigned the 'Owner' role in order to successfully run the pipeline.
+Please note that this is for testing only and is not recommended for production use.
+In a production environment or when operating as a company, it is advised to define a custom role that aligns with the principle of least privilege for enhanced security.
+This custom role should only provide the minimum permissions necessary for the pipeline to function correctly, thereby minimizing potential security risks

 ## Post-Deployment tasks